 The process starts with an idea from something that has been seen or experienced in nature.
 That is followed up by hours of research.
-Only after Don feels he knows the subject well enough to capture the essense of the bird, Don then takes the research and renders the bird into a clay model to as close as Don first envision it.
-With a model of the bird he then designs elements to come up with a composition that complements the bird and is eye-pleasing.
+The individuality of a bird is a bit harder to create and takes more work.
+I take the research and renders the bird into a clay model as close as I first envision it.
+With a model of the bird, I then design elements to come up with a composition that complements the bird and is eye-pleasing.

 Using the clay model Don recreates the bird by carving it in wood and the elements are fabricated from metal or long last materials.
 The end result will be a realistic sculpture that will last a lifetime for others to enjoy.